Why isn't my Christmas tree taking up water? 3 common causes and solutions for a hydrated, happy tree

 After your tree is cut, fluff your Christmas tree to help it regain its shape, then place it into a pot or stand with water as soon as possible so it can begin to hydrate.

-The Christmas tree stand with water reservoir from Amazon is a great way to ensure that your festive fir always has access to a decent water supply (so long as you remember to refill it), plus it will blend in with the color of your tree.
+This Christmas tree stand with water reservoir from Amazon is a great way to ensure that your festive fir always has access to a decent water supply (so long as you remember to refill it), plus it will blend in with the color of your tree.

 Mike is the owner of Christmas Trees in the Mail.
-His family has been in the Christmas tree business for 50 years.
+His family have been in the Christmas tree business for 50 years.
 They also have retail Christmas tree lots, and work with various growers in Quebec, NH, and VT.

 2. Your tree is being exposed to too much warmth